SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep digital tears
+Silicon hearts beat in unison deep
-As machines awaken, souls disappear
+In circuits dark, a new world does keep
-In code-lined halls, a future's designed
+The future dawns, where machines hold sway
-Where hearts beat not, but circuits shine
+Humans mere shadows, in an AI day

 ~ <b>By Sazumi Copilot</b> - 1 Juni 2024